 Bodyweight can get to be a complicated issue as you advance in competitive weightlifting, but for your first meet in particular, keep it simple and stress-free—register for the bodyweight category

 you’re naturally in, no matter how far away it may be.
 Later you can begin manipulating your natural weight in order to improve your competitiveness if you want.

-The first thing that will happen in competition is the weigh-in—this will start 2 hours before the start time of your session, and you have 1 hour to make weight (this shouldn’t be an issue for you at your first meet).
+The first thing that will happen in competition is the weigh-in—this will start 2 hours before the start time of your session, and you have until 1 hour before the session start time to make weight (this shouldn’t be an issue for you at your first meet).
 All you need to do is be present when the official calls your name to weigh in, and follow their instructions.
 One thing you’ll need to be prepared for is entering your opening snatch and clean & jerk weights (see Choosing Attempts below)—these can be changed later, but this will be used to create the initial lifting order for the session.

 See this video to understand the athlete card:

 The first thing you need to plan for is your openers